cambridgeltl/multi3woz/README.md

 # Multi3WOZ

+**Please note that this branch may be behind the main branch.**

-Code repository for the paper: <br>
+Data and Code to reproduce the results for the TACL paper:

 [***Multi3WOZ: A Multilingual, Multi-Domain, Multi-Parallel Dataset for Training and Evaluating Culturally Adapted Task-Oriented Dialog Systems***](https://arxiv.org/abs/2307.14031) by [Songbo Hu](https://songbohu.github.io),&ast; [Han Zhou](https://hzhou.top),&ast; [Mete Hergul](), [Milan Gritta](https://github.com/milangritta), [Guchun Zhang](), [Ignacio Iacobacci](https://iiacobac.wordpress.com), [Ivan Vulić](https://sites.google.com/site/ivanvulic/), &ast;&ast; and [Anna Korhonen](https://sites.google.com/site/annakorhonen/). &ast;&ast;

 Multi3WOZ is a novel multilingual, multi-domain, multi-parallel task-oriented dialogue (ToD) dataset.
 It is large-scale and offers culturally adapted dialogues in 4 languages to enable training and evaluation of multilingual and cross-lingual ToD systems.
 This dataset is collected via a complex bottom-up data collection process, as shown in the following figure.